-In the Senior Sophister (fourth) year, you may choose to continue with both subjects (joint honours) or specialise in just one of Economics, Philosophy, Political Science or Sociology
+In the Senior Sophister (fourth) year, you may choose to continue with both subjects (joint honours) or specialise in just one of Economics, Philosophy, Political Science or Sociology (single honours).

-(single honours).
 In the majority of subjects you have the option to write a dissertation as part of your final degree.

 PI4007 Psychology/Philosophy

 PI4024 Ancient Philosophy

 PI4041 Post Kantian Philosophy

 PI4042 Metaphysics

 PI4044 Logic and Philosophy

 PI4028 Philosophy of Language

 PI4029 Ethics

 PI4040 Epistemology

 PI4043 Wittgenstein

 PI4045 Philosophies of Bodies

 PO4600 Research Methods for Political Scientists

-PO4610 Contemporary Political Theories

-PO4670 Political Parties

 PO4690 Issues in Contemporary Politics

 PO4700 Contemporary International Relations

 PO4710 African Politics

 PO4740 Topics in Political Science

 EC4010 Economic Theory

-EC4051 Economics of Financial Markets

 EC4090 Quantitative Methods

 EC4100 International Economics

 EC4120 Economic and Legal Aspects of Competition Policy

 EC4130 Economics Dissertation

 SO4200 Sociology Dissertation

 SO4230 Economic Sociology of Europe

 SO4253 Conflict Studies

-SO4291 Social Networks and Digital Lives
+SO4293 Social Networks and Digital Lives SO4292 Migration

-SO4292 Migration